Designing Phase Sensitive Probes of Monopole Superconducting Order

 To demonstrate the symmetry selection rule provided by the form factor, consider a Josephson junction between a spin singlet and a spin triplet superconductor without spin-orbit coupling in the bulk superconductors but with spin-dependent tunneling at the junction interface.
 The pairing matrices of superconductors at two sides of the junction generally take the form $\Delta_{L}(\mathbf{k}) = d_{L, 0}(\mathbf{k}) i \sigma_y$ and $\Delta_{R}(\mathbf{k}) = (\mathbf{d}_{R}(\mathbf{k})\cdot \boldsymbol{\sigma})i\sigma_y$, with $d_{L, 0}(\mathbf{k})$ the spatial part of the singlet pairing order and $\mathbf{d}_{R}(\mathbf{k})$ the $d$-vector of the triplet pairing order~\cite{Balian1963, Leggett1975}.
 Employing trace identities of Pauli matrices, we simplify the form factor for this singlet-triplet junction, denoted as $\mathfrak{F}_{\mathrm{sing}-\mathrm{trip}}$, to the following form,

-Consequently, in the absence of spin-orbit interaction at junction interface, $\mathbf{T}(\mathbf{k}, \mathbf{k}')=0$, the form factor vanishes and forbids first order Josephson coupling.
-This reflects the symmetry principle that when pairing orders are in different total spin channels, the first order Josephson coupling vanishes in the system where spin and orbital angular momentum are separately conserved.
+Consequently, in the absence of spin-orbit interaction at junction interface, $\mathbf{T}(\mathbf{k}, \mathbf{k}')=0$, the form factor vanishes and forbids first-order Josephson coupling.
+This reflects the symmetry principle that when pairing orders are in different total spin channels, the first-order Josephson coupling vanishes in the system where spin and orbital angular momentum are separately conserved.

 Further consider Rashba-type spin-orbit interaction at the junction interface, as will be used later in Sec.~\ref{sec:distinguish_from_chiral_SCs}, which has the form $\mathbf{T}(\mathbf{k}, \mathbf{k}') = T_\mathrm{SO} (\hat{\mathbf{n}} \times \hat{\mathbf{k}}) \delta_{\mathbf{k}, \mathbf{k}'}$, with $\hat{\mathbf{n}}$ being the junction orientation.
 The form factor reduces to